The Hands-On Growth Laws Theory Cookbook: Appetizer: Classic Proteome Allocation Theory

 and this constraint needs to be satisfied both at steady state and in dynamic conditions.
 Clearly, it is possible to define various types of proteome sectors based on the specific questions addressed and the desired level of granularity.
 For example, one can define sectors for membrane proteins, transporters, metabolite production, etc.~\cite{Serbanescu2020new, belliveau_fundamental_2021, reyes-gonzalez_dynamic_2022}.
 However, as some sectors share the overall growth rate trend, the definition of additional sectors should be justified by the requirements of the model or the study (see for example the division protein sector introduced in Sec.~\ref{sec9:cell_cycle}).
 Once the protein sectors are defined, the proteome composition of a cell is given by~$\bm{\phi}=\{\phi_\text{1},\ldots,\phi_\text{i},\ldots,\phi_\text{S} \}$, where~S is the total number of defined sectors.
 In growth law theories, proteome composition is a key determinant of the cell’s physiological state during steady-state exponential growth, reflecting how cellular resources are allocated and prioritized under given conditions.

-\textbf{Proteome allocation under growth perturbations.} Exponential growth occurs when bacteria grow steadily in a stable, non-fluctuating environment.
+\textbf{Proteome allocation in different growth conditions and perturbations.} Exponential growth occurs when bacteria grow steadily in a stable, non-fluctuating environment.
 However, the exact growth rate and proteome composition depend on the factors limiting growth, which may be external (e.g., nutrient availability, temperature) or internal (e.g., ribosome abundance or enzyme catalytic efficiency)~\cite{hui_quantitative_2015}.

-Perturbations to the growth environment are often complex, but in general, proteome allocation can be divided into three broad categories: one sector increases with the growth rate, another decreases, and a third remains constant~\cite{hui_quantitative_2015}.
+Systematic changes in growth conditions that tune the same type of limiting factor reveal that proteome allocation can be divided into three broad categories: one sector increases with the growth rate, another decreases, and a third remains constant~\cite{hui_quantitative_2015}.
 Experimental studies have demonstrated that these growth rate dependencies are linear across a wide range of growth rates, indicating a predictable and modular organization of the proteome.
 These three behaviors encompass all proteins, although two proteins may be up- or down-regulated at different rates.
 This highlights the significance of proteome sectors both experimentally and conceptually.
 Biologically, it reflects the coordination in the expression levels of the vast majority of proteins.
 Conceptually, it provides a robust framework for modeling cellular processes, highlighting the utility of defining proteome sectors.

 In summary, proteome sectors~$\phi_\text{i}$ are defined as groups of proteins whose levels change coherently (e.g., showing similar trends \textit{vs.} growth rate) in response to the same limitation~\cite{hui_quantitative_2015, Mori2021}.
 This coherence reflects shared regulatory pathways among sector members and suggests coordinated functions.
 It is important to note, however, that (i) different growth limitations may lead to distinct sector responses and (ii) by this definition, the assignment of proteins to sectors can vary depending on the class of limitations considered~\cite{hui_quantitative_2015}.\\